Skip to content

 If competing check your governing body's rules regarding Clean Sport for example specific food and herbs.

-Horse Licks
+Horse licks

 There are numerous types of different horse licks available such as mineral, salt and flavoured licks.
 These can either be hung up in the stable or put in as a tub.
 Be careful as some horses have been known to devour a whole tub in one night, so these may need to be used in moderation!